ibm-cloud-docs/dr-automation-powervs/FAQs.md

 ## **What is the role of the DR Orchestrator (KSYS)?**
 {: #role}

-KSYS orchestrates DR operations by managing the sequence of recovery, ensuring that workloads are restored in a logical order.
+KSYS as orchestrator (VM) DR operations by managing the sequence of recovery, ensuring that workloads are restored in a logical order.
 It handles failover and failback processes across regions, optimizing resource usage during disasters.

 ## **What is the DR Service Broker?**
 {: #srd}